Book Club

 We are a friendly group meeting monthly for lively discussion on books chosen by members.
 We also organise several social events throughout the session.

-Our meetings usually take place on the 1st Monday of each month, 12.00 to 2.00pm (October to April)
+Our meetings usually take place on the 1st Monday of each month from 12.00 to 2.00pm (October to April)

 Contact: Pauline Banks, Secretary